 Skills & Training

-Suffolk Chamber of Commerce looks to support the skills agenda by working with local business and the public sector.
-Below is a number of ways we are actively engaged in the skills agenda:
+Suffolk Chamber of Commerce works with Suffolk businesses, further education colleges, the University of Suffolk, training providers and the public sector to provide the skills that businesses need to grow and create good employment opportunities.
+Below are a number of ways we are actively engaged in the skills agenda:

-Kickstart is a national programme designed by the Department for Work & Pensions to provide six-month employment placements for 16-24s on Universal Credit to assist them in gaining the skills and experience they need to succeed in the future.
-The scheme provides funding to cover the wages of each placement (equivalent of up to 25 hours a week of national minimum wage) as well as extra funding to help support the development of the young person.
-Find out more here.
+Kickstart was a national programme designed by the Department for Work & Pensions to provide six-month employment placements for 16-24s on Universal Credit to assist them in gaining the skills and experience they need to succeed in the future.

 Suffolk Chamber of Commerce is a strong supporter of Apprenticeships as a key way of introducing school and college-leavers to the world of work in a structured manner, combining on-the-job training and appropriate study opportunities.

-Apprenticeships Suffolk aim to promote the growth of apprenticeships by supporting the engagement of all interested parties through information and guidance on subjects such as: funding, including the apprenticeship levy; finding the right training; how the 20% off the job works; guidance on End Point Assessment; understanding expectations and apprenticeships in general.
+Apprenticeships Suffolk aims to promote the growth of apprenticeships by supporting the engagement of all interested parties through information and guidance on subjects such as: funding, including the Apprenticeship Levy; finding the right training; how the 20% off the job works; guidance on End Point Assessment; understanding expectations and apprenticeships in general.

-Whether you are an employer looking for impartial advice on how to access apprenticeships, an individual looking for an apprenticeship opportunity, a parent/carer, provider or school there are links to sites and documents, including FAQs, which should answer many of the questions you may have.
+Whether you are an employer looking for impartial advice on how to access apprenticeships, an individual looking for an apprenticeship opportunity, a parent/carer, provider or school Apprenticeships Suffolk provides information and links to sites and documents, including FAQs, which should answer many of the questions you may have.

-Suffolk Chamber is proud to be a strategic partner to the Suffolk Skills Show, the county's largest employee-led event.
+Suffolk Chamber is proud to be a strategic partner to the Suffolk Skills and Careers Festival.

-The Suffolk Skill Show aims to inform and support young people in:
+The festival aims to inform and support young people in:

 Meeting local and national employers